 I have upset several curators over the years.
 When artists prepare for an exhibition, whether a solo show or a group exhibit, there are some usual steps to follow.
 Some steps are rather obvious starting with the creation or gathering of the appropriate paintings that fit the vision of the curator for a given show.
 Artists also need to supply their bio, artist statement or curriculum vitae (CV), past exhibition venues, list of public collectors, awards, etc.

-The press usually wants to know where was I born, where do I live…how old I am… and other details that have no relation to the work.
+The press usually wants to know where was I born, where do I live…how old I am… and other details that I feel have no real relation to the work.
 I confess I don’t enjoy answering these questions although I have.
 These are reasonable requests that form part of what artists do behind the scenes.
 I do my part and cooperate but often reluctantly or cautiously to not “paint” the artwork in the reader’s mind before they can see it for themselves.

 Case in point.
 I created a collection comprised of figurative work and installations that was featured as part of Amnesty’s International “Stop Violence Against Women” campaign.
 “Speak Now or Forever Hold Your Piece” which focused on “honor” killings was exhibited widely at venues that included The Steinbeck Center & Museum, The Palm Beach Armory and Brown University, among others.
 Many of those exhibits were described as feminist art.
 Is it feminist because I’m a woman artist?
 Because the installation depicted a woman?
 Women’s issues?

 Can you be a feminist artist if you’re not a woman?
 Are you a feminist artist if you only paint abstracts?
 Although the written word can serve to communicate aspects of artwork that might be otherwise missed, do artist statements and reviews limit art’s journey to the confines of those explanations?
 More often that not, I prefer to let the visual experience speak for itself.